Murray Beauclerk, 14th Duke of St Albans: Marriages and issue

-Beauclerk and Rosemary were divorced in 1974.
-Rosemary was subsequently married, in 1975, to Paul Pellew, 10th Viscount Exmouth, 9th Marquess of Olías (born Estoril, Cascais, 8 October 1940).
+In 1975, Rosemary Beauclerk remarried to Paul Pellew, 10th Viscount Exmouth.

-On 29 August 1974, very shortly after his first divorce, Beauclerk married Cynthia Theresa Mary (born on 23 March 1929, died 12 May 2002), daughter of Lt-Col. William James Holdsworth Howard, D.S.O., and former wife of the late Sir Anthony Robin Hooper, 2nd Baronet.
+On 29 August 1974, shortly after his first divorce, Beauclerk married Cynthia Theresa Mary (1929–2002), daughter of Lieutenant Colonel William James Holdsworth Howard and former wife of the late Sir Anthony Robin Hooper, 2nd Baronet.
 They were divorced in 2001, without issue.

-In 1988, Beauclerk's father died and he became the Duke of St Albans.
+In 1988, Beauclerk's father died, and he became the 14th Duke of St Albans.

 The Duke married his third and current wife, Gillian Anita Northam, on 14 December 2002 in London.